kwur/new-kwur-site/_posts/2009-07-25-zombie-disco-squad.md

 ---
 <div class="pf-content">
   <p>
-    <span class="Apple-style-span"  style="font-family:arial;"><span class="Apple-style-span"  style="font-size:medium;">If you&#8217;re into dance music, you&#8217;re aware that the sounds of disco and electro are starting to get over-saturated with too many artists and remixers all treading over the same ground, and that rhythmic traditions like Dubstep and Kuduro are taking over a share of the dance floor real estate (big acts like Major Lazer and Buraka Som Sistema for example.)</span></span>
+    <span class="Apple-style-span"  style="font-family:arial;"><span class="Apple-style-span"  style="font-size:medium;">If you’re into dance music, you’re aware that the sounds of disco and electro are starting to get over-saturated with too many artists and remixers all treading over the same ground, and that rhythmic traditions like Dubstep and Kuduro are taking over a share of the dance floor real estate (big acts like Major Lazer and Buraka Som Sistema for example.)</span></span>
   </p>

   <div>